rickkas7/particle_notes/manual-photon-claiming/README.md

 - `3b0021001747353236343033` is the device ID that was unclaimed and removed
 - The flashing of tinker is to remove the product firmware.

+There are additional hints at the [Photon reset page](https://github.com/rickkas7/photonreset) that describe how to completely wipe a device clean so it's basically in a factory reset state.
+This is useful when you are recycling customer devices.